DNA64/SuperHakchi/README.md

 #### Use this `Unofficial` guide at your own risk!

 *I will not be held responsible for any damage(s) that occur if you choose to continue and follow this guide.
 If you follow this guide properly and without skipping any steps you shouldn't have anything to worry about.* If you have any concern about bricking your system STOP!
 DO NOT FOLLOW THIS GUIDE!
 Wait for the official release!
-As much as I consider this a beginers guide, it might still be advanced for some of you.
+As much as I consider this a beginners guide, it might still be advanced for some of you.
 TIP: Always read ahead before trying something so you don't mistake explanations for instructions ;)

 This guide may look overwhelming to some but as always I try to guide you through every step of the way, in as much detail as possible, so that anyone can follow my guides.
 If you don't already have [Notepad++](https://notepad-plus-plus.org/) installed, I highly recommend it!
 This guide assumes you do.
 If you don't just use any text editor.

 **Update:**
-This guide assumings you're using using the Official Hakchi2 Web Installer, not a modifed version.
+This guide assuming you're using using the Official Hakchi2 Web Installer, not a modified version.
 Please keep this in mind when having issues.

 ### Installing a custom kernel on your SNES Classic for ftp access